zlogic/mendix-docs/content/en/docs/catalog/manage/curate.md

 When a service is selected, click **Edit** to do the following:

-* Add or edit the description of the data source
+* Add or edit the description of the service
 * Set the service as **Validated** and/or **Discoverable**
     * **Validated** – indicates the service has been validated
     * **Discoverable** – determines if the service is visible and can be found (and consumed) by users of the Catalog; if a service is set to **Not discoverable**, only the owners of the service (**Business** and **Technical**) and curators can find the registered service